johoule/pygame-platformer/README.md

 - Invent your own custom power-up.
 - Invent a "power-up" which has a negative consequence on a player other than reducing hearts or lives.
 - Display lives with a character icon x number of lives.
 - Make a player die when they fall through the bottom of the world.
+You'll need to make sure enemies that fall through are also removed from the game.
+Pygame's sprite kill() fuction will be useful for this.
 - Make a cool credits layer for when the player wins the game.
 - Add a 'Pause' stage to the game which is activated when the player presses 'P' (or a button on the joystick).
 All movement and time should stop during a pause stage.
 Pressing 'P' again should resume.
 Be sure to show a message indicating the game is paused.
 - Create a custom splash screen.